-Our bitterness from these shallow things could grow and sooner or later it could manifest through our actions.
+Our bitterness from these shallow things could grow, and sooner or later, it could manifest through our actions.
 We try to rebel.
 We try to voice out the hurt in us.
 Or worse, we try to inflict the pain we feel on others.
 But not for me.
-The hurt I felt pushed me to take a complete hold of my own destiny.
+The hurt I felt pushed me to take complete hold of my own destiny.
 Because things went haywire after that fateful day.

 She was a couple of years older than me.
 So I guess you could say I was a bit shorter than she was.
 We had the same dark hair.
 She would prefer to wear a ponytail than not.
 She said that her head felt a lot lighter when she does it.
 I, on the other hand, had ear-length hair, just above my dark eyebrows.
-It would always look both neatly combed and a bit messy because the volume of my hair wasn’t all that thick so the wind could easily sweep it.
+It would always look neatly combed and a bit messy because my hair volume wasn’t all that thick, so the wind could effortlessly sweep it.

 We would eat dinner outside every once in a while.
 Or Mom would bake something since she would sometimes sell a few cookies here and there.
 That would have meant that it was ‘sweet tooth night.’
 It was some sort of weird gimmick that my parents invented back when they were teens.

-So anyway, it was my turn to take a bath and I did it as quickly as I could.
+Anyway, it was my turn to take a shower, and I did it as quickly as possible.
 I already had breakfast.
-So, as soon as I got dressed, I said my goodbye to my mom and grabbed my bike in the garage.
+So, as soon as I got dressed, I said goodbye to my mom.
+Then I grabbed my bike in the garage.
 She just chirped happily as if it was the brightest day of her life.
 Well, she was always like that.

 Meanwhile, Celine went ahead of me.
-Normally, the two of us would ride a bike to our schools since they were only a few blocks away.
+Typically, the two of us would ride a bike to our schools since they were only a few blocks away.
 And sometimes, we would just walk if we had some extra time.
 But not that day.
-She was probably picked up by her boyfriend who had a car even if our school was really nearby.
+She was probably picked up by her boyfriend, who had a car even if our school was really nearby.

 “Hey!”
 He grinned.
 His blue eyes met my gray pair.
 I just nodded at him stoically and ignored his usual enthusiasm.
 Then he frowned as I rolled my eyes at him.
 “Woah there, it’s too early for a bad mood.
 What’s up?”

 “Nothing.”
 I grumbled.
-He kicked off his board as I stepped on my pedal then off we went to school.
-“I guess I just woke up at the wrong side of the bed.
-It’s getting colder these days and the last thing I want is to get off my bed.”
+He kicked off his board as I stepped on my pedal, then off we went to school.
+“I guess I just woke up on the wrong side of the bed.
+It’s getting colder these days, and the last thing I want is to get off my bed.”

 “Not today, Jaden.
 Not today.”
 I rolled my eyes again.
 He just shook his head with a smile as we slowed down.
 I barely noticed that we were already in front of the school.
 “Sorry, it’s just one of those days that I love my bed more than anything else.”